 Yesterday was cold and rainy.
-It was a perfect day to come home and enjoy a bowl of warm chili for dinner, so that is exactly what I did!
+It was a perfect day to come home and enjoy a bowl of homemade chili for dinner, so that is exactly what I did!
 I consider chili the perfect freezer food.
 Why?
-The recipe doubles easily and tastes just as good when it is thawed and reheated.
+Chili doubles easily and tastes just as good when it is thawed and reheated.

-You can make chili using your favorite recipe – or you can try mine below.
+You can make chili using your favorite recipe – or you can try my easy chili recipe below.
 It’s a simple recipe that comes together quickly.
 The flavor is good and gets better as it simmers.
-This recipe is (again) from my mother-in-law, with slight adaptations from me.
-They are not a beans in chili family, so this recipe follows their tradition.
-If you like beans in your chili, feel free to add some!
-My mom’s chili had beans in it so I won’t be offended in the slightest! 🙂 However you make your chili, double it and freeze some soon.
-You’ll be glad you did on the next cold fall or winter.
+This recipe is a simple one that I have adapted to make a Whole 30 chili recipe too.
+Whether you are on the whole 30 or not, it’s a great healthy chili recipe to make!
+However you make your chili, double it and freeze some soon.
+You’ll be glad you did on the next cold fall or winter day.

 1 large onion, diced